 To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
-Our inspection scores are tied to many items located in the a nursing home's recent inspection reports.
-Facilities that score well in this category have very few deficiencies on their reports.
-Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with risks to patient safety.
+Arguably the most important factor we look at in computing our inspection grades is deficiencies.
+These deficiencies can be found on a facility's inspection reports.
+Facilities with higher grades in this category most likely dodged the most severe deficiencies involving things like patient abuse.
 Amazingly, this was one of the few nursing homes in the country that had no deficiencies whatsoever on its inspection report.
 This is very impressive.
-You really can't go wrong with a deficiency-free inspection report.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality

 Moving on our next area, we gave this facility a score of A for our short-term care rating.
 This is a dominant rating.
 In the area of short-term care, we try to qualify indicators of a facility's rehabilitation services.
 We assess the facility's skilled nursing services, such as the ones performed by registered nurses and physical and occupational therapists.
 Fortunately, it appear that this facility employs registered nurses.
 Not all facilities employs these types of nurses.
 However, based on the information they provided, they do not appear to employ physical therapists.
 Lastly, we looked at the number of patients who were able to return to the community from this facility.
 We found that 5.4 percent of this facility's patients returned home.